Paul Comi: Acting career

 Comi's professional acting career began in 1957, when, as an apprentice at the La Jolla Playhouse, he was given a small part in the play Career that starred Don Taylor and Una Merkel.
 His comedy scene as a drunken GI earned rave reviews in The Hollywood Reporter and Variety, leading to his being signed by 20th Century Fox for the role of Pvt.
 Abbott in The Young Lions with Montgomery Clift and Dean Martin.
 At Fox, he appeared in several films: In Love and War with Jeffrey Hunter and Robert Wagner; A Private's Affair with Ernie Kovacs; and was lent out to Warner Bros. for the role of "Jenkins" in the Michael Garrison production of The Dark at the Top of the Stairs with Robert Preston and Dorothy McGuire.
 He also played Lt Tim, Steve McQueen's assistant in The Towering Inferno.

 In 1960, Comi appeared in The Twilight Zone episode "People Are Alike All Over", as Warren Marcusson.
 Between 1961 and 1962, he portrayed airplane pilot Chuck Lambert on the first-run syndicated television adventure series Ripcord about skydiving and was a regular on the Western series Rawhide.
 He also played Victor Markham for one and one half seasons on the daytime soap Capitol, followed by two seasons as George Durnley in General Hospital.
 Besides, he had two guest appearances on Voyage to the Bottom Of The Sea in the episodes "Submarine Sunk Here" and "Deadly Creature Below!"

 Comi played navigator Lt.
 Andrew Stiles for the Star Trek episode "Balance of Terror" (1966).

-Comi also appeared in Barnaby Jones in the episode titled "Dangerous Summer" (02/11/1975).
+He played the banker Farnsworth in "The Wild, Wild West" S3 E9 "The Night of the Circus of Death" (1967).
+He appeared in Barnaby Jones in the episode titled "Dangerous Summer" (02/11/1975).

 Comi was a voting member of the Academy of Motion Picture Arts and Sciences.